 - Place rocks in the bottom: We have a lot of rocks in our garden, so I sent the trio off to find 3 or 4 large ones to place in the bottom of the pond.
 This will give any mini beasts some hiding places and cover if they require it

-It then needed filling up.
-You can do this with tap water, but it will take longer to be colonised due to the treatment it undergoes.
+- Fill it up: You can do this with tap water, but it will take longer to be colonised due to the treatment it undergoes.
 Luckily we have a water butt full of water.
 I also want to shift the said unsightly water butt from its current location, but am unable to due to the fact it keeps filling up with water, and I haven’t got round to scooping it out yet!
 Today we made a start on scooping the water out, and carrying it over to our mini pond.
 Do not be tempted to fill it with pond water from another pond, as you are making those mini beasts move house!!

-After that was all done, we decorated around it with some more of our surplus rocks, and now will just sit back and wait to see if it starts teeming with life!
+- Decorate it: After that was all done, we decorated around it with some more of our surplus rocks, and now will just sit back and wait to see if it starts teeming with life!
 Hopefully, in a few weeks I will have a positive update for you!

 ************************please be aware that even small bodies of water provide a hazard to young children, so do not leave them unattended with the mini pond*****************************************************